DhawadeRitik/Logistics-Data-Analysis/README.md

 Month-over-Month KPI validation

-Defensive division using NULLIF
+Defensive division using NULLIF()

 CTE-based KPI calculations

 Window functions for ranking

-Example Techniques Used:
+🔹 Example Techniques Used:

 WITH CTE